sorki/python-mnist/README.rst

 python-mnist
 ============

-Simple MNIST data parser written in python.
+Simple MNIST data parser written in pure Python.

 MNIST is a database of handwritten digits available on http://yann.lecun.com/exdb/mnist/.